huin/travdata/README.rst

 .. code:: shell

-   travdata_cli extractcsvtables -c CONFIG_DIR BOOK_NAME INPUT.PDF OUT_DIR
+   travdata_cli extractcsvtables BOOK_NAME INPUT.PDF OUT_DIR

 Where:

-``CONFIG_DIR``
-   is the path to the directory containing a ``config.yaml`` file, and subdirectories and ``*.tabula-template.json`` files.
-This contains information guiding the extraction, and is specific to the PDF being read from.
-These configurations are provided with the source code to this program in the directories under the ``config`` directory.

 ``BOOK_NAME``
    is the identifier for the book to extract tables from.
-This selects the correct book’s configuration from the ``CONFIG_DIR``.
+This selects the correct book’s configuration from the files that .
 Use ``travdata_cli listbooks`` to list accepted values for this argument.

 ``INPUT.PDF``